bsantraigi/CS60075-IITKGP-Shared-Resources/README.md

     * Results of baselines
     * References: Upto 1 page of references can be added.
 You should cite to any model/library that you are using from any existing paper.

-> 20th March
+> 21st March - 27th March

 ### Deliverables:
+A slot of 30 mins to be chosen within these dates with the TA.
 Discussion of steps taken since last deliverable.
 1 page ad-on results from previous steps.
 Discussion of progress.

 > 6th April